AWS News Blog

 Simone and Alexis will each speak for 20-25 minutes, and there will be time for some Q & A after that.
 The meeting will then adjourn to the Crown Clerkenwall Green and Alexis will buy the first couple of rounds!
 Once again, registration is a must.

 The Amazon WS Tools provide full support for CloudFront, SimpleDB, S3, SQS, and EC2.
 Each tool provides one or more views into the corresponding Amazon web service.
-For example, you can enter SimpleDB queries in the Query Editor, and you can see the results in the SimpleDB View, as you can see here.
+For example, you can enter SimpleDB queries in the Query Editor, and you can see the results in the SimpleDB View.